Enrico Costa (politician)

 Enrico Costa (born 29 November 1969) is an Italian politician and lawyer.

-His father Raffaele was a politician as well and has been Minister of Health in the Amato I Cabinet and the Berlusconi I Cabinet.
+His father, Raffaele Costa, was also a politician who was Italian Minister of Health in the first Amato government and the first Berlusconi government.

 Biography

-In 2004 he was municipal councilor of Forza Italia in Isasca and on 16 May 2005 he was elected regional councilor of Piedmont.
+In 2004 he was municipal councillor of Forza Italia in Isasca and on 16 May 2005 he was elected regional councilor of Piedmont.

 Elected deputy to the Chamber in 2006 on the Forza Italia list in the Piedmont 2 district, he is a member of the Parliamentary Commission for the simplification of legislation.

 Re-elected in 2008 in the lists of The People of Freedom, he has been chairman of the PDL in the Justice Commission in the Chamber and a member of the Committee for the Authorizations to proceed at Montecitorio and of the Constitutional Affairs Commission.
 In the Justice Commission he was speaker for the Government of much discussed rules such as the Lodo Alfano, which blocked the judicial processes against the four highest offices of the State (later repealed by the Constitutional Court), and the so-called Legitimate impediment, which provided for the suspension judicial processes against the Prime Minister and the Ministers up to the maintenance of the elected office.

 He was provincial coordinator of the PDL in Cuneo and in January 2013 he was appointed regional coordinator of the PDL in Piedmont.

 Re-elected deputy in February 2013 on the PDL list, he became vice president of the Council for the Authorizations to proceed of the Chamber and a member of the Justice Commission.

 On 18 November 2013, with the return of the People of Freedom to the name Forza Italia, he joined the New Centre-Right led by Angelino Alfano, being elected Group chairman in the Chamber of Deputies and Regional Coordinator of the party in Piedmont.